Unemployment Insurance Appeals - Maryland Department of Labor

 Under Maryland Unemployment Insurance a claimant or employer normally has 15 days after the date of the mailing of a benefit determination to file a timely appeal.
 Code of Maryland Regulations provides that the period for filing an appeal from the Claims Specialist's determination may be extended by the Hearing Examiner for good cause shown.
 Due to the high claim volume caused by the COVID-19 pandemic, untimely filing of an appeal may result.
 Such appeals will be reviewed on a case by case basis.

-A claimant for unemployment insurance who has been denied benefits may file an appeal of that denial to the Appeals Division.
-An employer may appeal a determination granting benefits to a former employee.
+A claimant for unemployment insurance who has been denied benefits based on one of those Determinations may file an appeal of that denial to the Appeals Division.
+An employer may appeal one of those Determinations granting benefits to a former employee.
 Upon receipt of an appeal a hearing will be scheduled on the earliest available date.
-An appeal filed via mail, fax or in-person must be in writing and must include the name of the claimant legibly written and a signature of the person submitting the appeal.
-A request for an appeal via email must include:

 1100 N. Eutaw Street, Room 505